zero-radiance/zero-radiance.github.io/_source_/content/post/microsurface-transformations.md

 In contrast, the surface fragment overlaid onto the macrosurface is called[^2] the *microsurface* $\small \mathbb{M^2}$.
 It is composed of infinitesimal elements called *microfacets*.
 In the *microfacet theory*, a microsurface is not modeled explicitly, but rather represented by a statistical model.

-[^2]: We use the superscript 2 to indicate that the surface is a two-dimensional manifold.
+[^2]: We use the superscript 2 to indicate that a surface is a two-dimensional manifold.

+### Distribution of Normals

 Let $\small \bm{m}$ denote the unit normal vector of the microsurface.
 Since it may correspond to several distinct points on the microsurface, we must define[^3] $\small dA(\bm{m}) = D(\bm{m}) A d\Omega(\bm{m})$ as the differential area of the portion of the microsurface perpendicular to $\small \bm{m}$, where $\small d\Omega$ is the differential solid angle centered on $\small \bm{m}$, and $\small D$ is the *distribution of normals*[^4] (abbreviated as the *NDF*) associated with the microsurface.
 The domain of this function, along with the microsurface normals themselves, is typically restricted to the unit hemisphere $\small \mathbb{H^2}$ (with $\small \bm{n}$ pointing at the zenith), which implies that $\small \mathbb{M^2}$ must be a height field.
 However, this restriction is not strictly necessary; we shall demonstrate that by letting the microsurface normals potentially cover the entire unit sphere $\small \mathbb{S^2}$.